Free Calorie Chart UK

 Basic Food Items – Free Calorie Chart UK

-You can find nutrition facts (calories, fat, carbohydrates and protein) for basic food items like apples, eggs, red wine, chicken breast, bananas, salmon fillet, coffee, blueberries, olive oil, potatoes, beef mince and many more.
+In our UK food database you can find nutrition facts (calories, fat, carbohydrates and protein) for basic food items like apples, eggs, red wine, chicken breast, bananas, salmon fillet, coffee, blueberries, olive oil, potatoes, beef mince and many more.
 Most basic foods are listed in both per serving and per 100g, to make it easier for you to count calories.
-New food items are added every week – we are always growing.
+New food items are added every week – we are always expanding our food database.

 Specific Food Items – Free Calorie Chart UK

-You can find nutrition facts (calories, fat, carbohydrates and protein) for specific food items from brands like Morrisons, Asda, Tesco, Waitrose, Sainbury’s, Warburtons, Cadbury, McDonald’s, Coca-Cola and many more.
+In our UK food database you can also find nutrition facts (calories, fat, carbohydrates and protein) for specific food items from brands like Morrisons, Asda, Tesco, Waitrose, Sainbury’s, Warburtons, Cadbury, McDonald’s, Coca-Cola and many more.
 Most branded foods are listed in both per serving and per 100g, to make it easier for you to count calories.
-New specific food items are added every week – we are always growing.
+New specific food items are added every week – we are always expanding our food database.

 Check out some of the branded foods right away: